 1) favorable course of the wound process

-2) fast recovery time
+2) quick recovery time

 3) the addition of a secondary infection